sbhowmik7/PSSEcompare/README.md

 Uses subprocess (with caspy) in case caspy causes python to crash.
 If so it tries to use psspy modules to access the data within the input files.
 Use of caspy can be done with just PSSE installed and does not require a dongle to work which is advantageous if one has an hourly license.
-On really large files like the eastern interconnect (>60K buses) it takes a really large time and might crash due to size constraint on the sqlite databases.
+On really large files like the eastern interconnect (>60K buses) it takes a really large time.
+Most memory problems solved by using python 2.7+ libraries

 <b>USES:</b>
 Public modules/library: